minormous/framework/docs/commands.md

 # Commands

-[equip/command](https://github.com/equip/command) is an optional library used for implementing [commands](https://sourcemaking.com/design_patterns/command) in Equip.
+[minormous/command](https://github.com/minormous/command) is an optional library used for implementing [commands](https://sourcemaking.com/design_patterns/command) in Minormous.

 ## Components

-[`CommandInterface`](https://github.com/equip/command/blob/master/src/CommandInterface.php) is an interface implemented by all command classes.
+[`CommandInterface`](https://github.com/minormous/command/blob/master/src/CommandInterface.php) is an interface implemented by all command classes.
 It provides an [immutable](https://en.wikipedia.org/wiki/Immutable_object) structure containing command options that can ultimately be executed.

-Many of the methods of [`CommandInterface`](https://github.com/equip/command/blob/master/src/CommandInterface.php) are implemented in [`AbstractCommand`](https://github.com/equip/command/blob/master/src/AbstractCommand.php), which serves as a base class for command class implementations.
+Many of the methods of [`CommandInterface`](https://github.com/minormous/command/blob/master/src/CommandInterface.php) are implemented in [`AbstractCommand`](https://github.com/minormous/command/blob/master/src/AbstractCommand.php), which serves as a base class for command class implementations.

 ### Getting Options